Foods that Provide The Most Potassium

 Basically, potassium is a diuretic mineral that’s in charge of eliminating excess liquids and salt from the body.
-A lack of potassium, therefore, causes water retention, edemas and hypertension.
+Therefore, a lack of potassium causes water retention, edemas and hypertension.

 If you consume a lot of salt or you don’t drink enough water throughout the day, it’s fundamental that you eat foods that contain this nutrient.

 A serious potassium deficit can cause considerable health problems such as nervous system damage, kidney damage or heart complications.

 Thanks to this mineral, the cells are well hydrated, healthy and nourished because it also helps with the elimination of toxins.